Mohamed-Elmokhtar/Explore-Mars-Game/README.md

 This repository contains the work done to develop a cmd game in C++

-To run the game you need to have a C++ compiler on your machine Download the files and rind the Game.exe file
+To run the game you need to have a C++ compiler on your machine

+Download the files and rعn the Game.exe file